unicef/giga-global-school-mapping/README.md

 ## 💻 Code Organization
 This repository is divided into the following files and folders:
 - **notebooks/**: contains all Jupyter notebooks for exploratory data analysis and model prediction.
-- **utils/**: contains utility methods for data cleaning, data visualization, model development, and model training routines.
+- **utils/**: contains utility methods for loading datasets, building model, and performing training routines.
 - **src/**: contains scripts runnable scripts for automated data cleaning and model training/evaluation.

 ## 💻 Usage